jeffhuang4704/vulasset/v54-db-pod.md

 reduce the Controller pod and db-pod dependency. db-pod currnetly server as a database service which accept SQL statement.
 This eliminate the dependency when we need to adjust schema.
 The logic can be done purely on Controller side.

+### 3️⃣ Authentication

+Using Mutual TLS (mTLS) for authentication, and only Controller can access db-pod.
-### 3️⃣ Authentication the authentication mechanism will use the same one in the upcoming v5.4.
-Like certificate rotation will be leveraged.
+It will use same certificate rotation mechanism in v5.4.

 ### 4️⃣ Migration

-TODO: explain what is migration
+When user migrate to v5.4 with db-pod enabled, we want to migrate existing data stored in Consul.
-TODO: what's our goal // from Gary: we can do some preparation, what in my mind is, if DB pod is installed, at a moment during upgrade, the migration happens automatically
+The goal we want to achieve is if DB pod is installed, at a moment during upgrade, the migration happens automatically.

+**How it Works**
+When enabled, the lead Controller will do the migration task.
+It monitor all controllers to ensure they are on the same supported version, v5.4.
+Then it perform the migration using a set of goroutines, the steps are:

+a.
+Enumerate all scan report pairs from Consul (scan/state and scan/data).
+b.
+Write the scan/data part to the db-pod.
+It's a HTTP call to db-pod.
+c.
+Delete the scan/data from Consul.

+**Performance:**
+I conducted a few tests
+[test1] A ScanReport containing 142 CVEs with a zipped size of 5 KB.
+It takes around 13 seconds to migrate 1,000 reports.
+[test2] A ScanReport containing 1,371 CVEs with a zipped size of 33 KB.
+It takes around 17 seconds to migrate 1,000 reports.

+The data flow looks like below: controller => db-pod => nfs server (Persistent Volumes)

 ## Migration existing data from Consul to db-pod